zeroc-ice/ice/csharp/README.md

 ## Building Ice for Xamarin Test Suite

-The `msbuild\ice.xamarin.test.sln` Visual Studio solution allows building the Ice test suite as a Xamarin application that can be deployed to iOS, Android or UWP platforms.
+The `msbuild\ice.xamarin.test.sln` Visual Studio solution allows building the Ice test suite as a Xamarin application that can be deployed on iOS, Android or UWP platforms.

-The Xamarin test suite use the Ice assemblies for .NET Standard 2.0. either from the source distribution that must be build before this application or using the zeroc.ice.net NuGet package.
+The Xamarin test suite uses the Ice assemblies for .NET Standard 2.0. either from the source distribution or using the zeroc.ice.net NuGet package.
+If using the assembles from the source distribution, they must be built before this application.

 ### Building on Windows